Kathak: Mughal era

 With the coming of the Mughals, this dance form received a new impetus.
 A transition from the temple courtyard to the palace durbar took place which necessitated changes in presentation.
-In both Hindu and Muslim courts, Kathak became highly stylized and came to be regarded as a sophisticated form of entertainment.
+In both Hindu and Muslim courts, Kathak became highly stylized and came to be regarded as a sophisticated Islamic form of entertainment.
 Under the Muslims, there was a greater stress on nritya and bhavag - the dance's graceful, expressive, and sensuous dimensions.

 The Mughal era courts and nobles accepted Kathak as a form of aristocratic entertainment, which low income families were willing to provide.
 According to Drid Williams:

 It should be remembered that the first Kathak dancers were, after all, Hindus who danced for Moghul overlords.
 Too much outward expression of religious belief was without doubt undesirable.
 It is therefore reasonable to assume that the wide use of 'abstract' dancing, intricate bell work (tatkar), dazzling turns and the fleeting, transient, glimpses of Radha and Krishna in Kathak arose both to remind the dancers about their reasons for dancing and (gently, unobtrusively) to deceive their courtly Moghul audiences.
 Perhaps tatkar and tukras formed the bulk of these first dancers' performances.
 Gradually more and more images, then stories of Krishna and Radha crept in.